Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 <img src="assets/labsetup_rsakey.png" />

 **NOTE:** The pasted **PUBLIC KEY** can show on multiple lines and will work.

+3. **NO NEED TO RUN** anything just yet, this is just setup, this worksheet will be run in the next section.

 > aside positive
 >